 The classic book on star names is Richard Hinckley Allen’s Star Names: Their Lore and Meaning.
 The book suggests the Latin name Bellatrix means Female Warrior, and that some find that name odd since the original Arabic title translates as Conqueror.
 But women understand.
 Bellatrix represents Orion’s left shoulder.
 Although it appears only as the 22nd brightest star in our sky, in reality it’s a hot, blue giant some 240 light-years away.

-Also look for Saiph, which is the right knee counterpart to Rigel, the left knee in Orion.
-The four stars, Betelgeuse, Rigel, Bellatrix and Saiph form the familiar rectangle of Orion.
+Also look for the the star Saiph.
+The four stars Betelgeuse, Rigel, Bellatrix and Saiph form the familiar rectangle of Orion.
+The name Saiph comes from the Arabic name meaning the Sword of the Giant.
 Saiph is a blazing hot supergiant star 720 light-years away.

 The constellation Orion takes center stage this month and rightly so.
-With an inordinate number of bright stars, it is one of the most prominent constellations in the sky.
-But don’t overlook Orion’s third brightest star, Bellatrix, as Orion climbs over the eastern horizon around 7 to 8 p.m. local time
+With so many bright stars, it’s one of the most prominent constellations in the sky.
+You’ll find Orion climbing over the eastern horizon around 7 to 8 p.m. local time.

 Bottom line: Rigel and Betelgeuse are Orion’s brightest stars.
 We briefly describe 2 more bright stars in Orion, Bellatrix and Saiph.